 - 1. The study programme is based on a study programme profile.
 The exit qualifications of the study programme are described in the study programme profile.
-The study programme profile can be found in appendix 1. - 2.
-The study programme has no main subjects - 3.
-The study programme is based on the following principle: non-denominational private education. - 4.
-The study programme does not impose any specific occupational requirements.
+The study programme profile can be found on the portal https://connect.fontys.nl/instituten/fhk/Opleidingen/MasterMusic/.